Lanchas Amarillas: Decline

 Although the launches had been economically superseded by 1975, they evolved over the years into a cultural icon of Mar del Plata.
 From the 272 vessels at the peak of their activity in the 1960s, the fleet had been constantly shrinking since then to the point that by 2022 only 14 remained operative.
-There are still sporadical campaigns focused on specific species, such as the corvina in Samborombon Bay or the fishing of bonito in 2025.
+There are still sporadic campaigns focused on specific species, such as the corvina in Samborombon Bay or the fishing of bonito in 2025.